|Car Parks||Price 1 hour||Price 1 day|

 Here you can cross the Arno River again, perhaps taking Ponte alle Grazie this time, to reach another famous area in Florence’s historic center: Santa Croce.
 Here you can visit the famous Basilica of Santa Croce, in front of which is a monument to Dante Alighieri, legendary author of Inferno.
 You can also access the Pazzi Chapel from the basilica, a wonderful Renaissance building by Brunelleschi.

-This whole tour is perfectly feasible on foot, so you can park your car in the historic center of Florence and leave it behind while you set off on your adventure.
+This whole tour is perfectly feasible on foot, so you can park your car in the historic centre of Florence and leave it behind while you set off on your adventure.
 Or, if you prefer, you can move your car as you go along, parking first in one of our car parks in Oltrarno, and then in a car park near Santa Croce. ;)

 The museums of Florence are among the most renowned in Italy, and the world, for the magnificent works of art they hold, unparalleled in fame and value.
 We would tell you to visit all of them!
 But if you’re short on time and have to choose the most essential museums to visit during your stay in Florence, they would be the following: